Originally published 22-27 June, 2017

 We had reached the point where Laurie would be doing what she had come to do.....scatter her father’s ashes.
 I remembered the situation where they closed down the opera in Manhattan a few months prior when somebody scattered ashes during a performance.....bringing out anti-terrorism squads and fears of scattered toxins.
 I reminded Laurie of this long before we got there and warned her to be discreet.
-They scattered the ashes of Laurie’s father and Heather’s grandfather in the shrubs and flowerbeds at the front of the apartment house he grew up in.
+They scattered the ashes of Laurie’s father and Heather’s grandfather in the shrubs and flowerbeds at the front of the apartment house where he grew up.

 A scattering of the ashes........

 The crew at Omi's place.

 The Woodside subway platform on a busy weekend afternoon.